Concrete Vessel ABS Sink Mold DPM-10 Bowl (14"x6.5")

 - Clean Mold with a sponge after each use.
 Any dried cement residue can be removed with a scotch-brite pad (as outlined above in the Mold Setup section.
-A light muriatic acid wash (20:1, 20 parts water to 1 part muriatic acid) can also remove cement scale.
+A light muriatic acid wash (20:1, 20 parts water to 1 part muriatic acid) can also remove cement scale if absolutely required.

 - Waxing and buffing the Mold after cleaning it use is recommended to protect the Mold until its next use.